Welcome to today's edition of the Rush 24-7 podcast.

 Dayton is a member of Feingold's own party from a neighboring state and has himself been one of Bush's harshest critics.

-Dayton said he and his democratic colleagues were blindsided by Feingold's proposal made last Sunday on ABC News.
+Dayton said he and his Democratic colleagues were blindsided by Feingold's proposal made last Sunday on ABC News.

 These guys are not used to getting criticism.

-They're they're going to be uh profoundly surprised.
+They're going to be profoundly surprised.

-Is he he I don't think he's running again?
+I don't think he's running again.

 He's not running again.